Jordan Smith (musician): After The Voice

 The track listing for Smith's debut album was announced in February 2016; Something Beautiful was released on March 18, debuted at No. 2 in sales in the iTunes Store, and took the top spot on March 22. iTunes' staff praised Smith's "fearless, confident singing, which elevates even the simplest phrases into stirring statements".
 Jake's Take offered a B+ grade for "the connection that Jordan had with each and every individual track that is on Something Beautiful.
 I hope that for his sophomore attempt, Jordan and the Republic Records team find high quality original material" for Smith.
 The Knoxville News Sentinel gave the album three stars (out of five) for its "entirely too cautious" approach and "safe but beautiful" songs.
 Smith's take on "You Are So Beautiful" is "embarrassingly sterilized"; his cover of "Beautiful", however, "is the album highlight as he taps into the life-affirming lyrics with touching gentleness".
 Brittany Frederick of AXS wrote, "Voice fans who purchase the record won't be disappointed ... but it still feels like the real Jordan Smith has yet to stand up."

 On May 3, 2018, Jordan Smith announced via his Instagram account that he wrote "Ashes" for the Deadpool 2 soundtrack, which was performed by Celine Dion.
 On March 28, 2022, Smith debuted an original song, "Sparrow", on American Song Contest, where he represented the state of Kentucky.
 He placed 3rd in the Grand Final.

+On October 11, 2025, he appeared at "Big Blue Madness", the beginning of the Kentucky Wildcats men's basketball and Kentucky Wildcats women's basketball season.
+He sang You'll Never Leave Harlan Alive at the introduction of Trent Noah, a men's basketball player also from Harlan, Kentucky.